7PH/deadlock.js/README.md

 ### More complex example

-Here is an example of a web app with rate limit, mysql connection, and request body validation
+Here is an example of a web app with custom middleware, rate limit, mysql connection, and request body validation

 ```typescript
 const api: APIDescription = {